Skip to content

 Throughout her various roles Michele promotes stakeholder relationships and has extensive networks across regional Queensland and within government agencies.
 Michele is energetic and values-led, delivering outcomes through high levels of engagement and collaboration.

-Leah Kelly
+• Leah Kelly

-Deputy Director-General of Infrastructure and Regional Strategy
+Deputy Director-General, Infrastructure and Regional Strategy

 Leah leads the Infrastructure and Regional Strategy (IRS) group which plays an integral role in leading infrastructure planning and policy to inform government’s investment and delivery of coordinated and resilient infrastructure that supports the department’s outcomes of securing economic prosperity and liveable communities across the State.
 IRS also leads the State’s planning and delivery of the Brisbane 2032 Infrastructure program and the Queens Wharf Brisbane development.